tomsarduy/parallux/CONTRIBUTING.md

 4. Commit your changes: `git commit -m 'Add some feature'`
 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request :D

-#### Have you created a plugin from our parallux plugin?

-[Let us know!](https://github.com/jquery-boilerplate/boilerplate/wiki/Sites) It’s interesting to see what features others have come up with.